She Was Born and Lived in the Same Apartment for Over 80 years!

 Edith was very active in her parish of Holy Innocents, though she was also involved at the nearby St. John Cantius, as well.
 She was likewise the member of the Welfare Club, which helped orphans needing clothes for their First Communion or other holiday occasions.
 She loved to bake and was actually quite famous in the area for her carrot cake.
 She loved to go dancing, though Paul was not too keen.
 Often he would take her to a dance hall, where she would dance with other people.
 Apparently Paul did not seem to mind this, frequently telling her, “I don’t mind who you dance with, just as long as you remember who you came with!”

 When Edith’s mother, Britta, passed away, Edith’s sister, Anna, and her husband, Oscar, moved into the downstairs apartment.
 Not long after, Anna died as well, so Dorothy, Anna and Oscar’s daughter, moved in to help care for Oscar, who needed a lot of help and could not be on his own.
-Edith says it was a blessing because the very next year, Paul died, too, and it was a very great comfort to have Dorothy living just below.
+Edith says it was a blessing because the very next year, Paul died, too, and it was a very great comfort to have her neice, Dorothy, living just below.
 Even so, Edith took Paul’s death very hard, as they were terribly close.
 They had known each other almost all their lives and had done everything together.
 Edith describes Paul as being a very sweet, gentle, loving man.

 After his death, Edith continued on her own, going to her various groups at Holy Innocents until she fell several times in one year.
-Dorothy tried to get her to move in with her, but Edith refused, not wanting to burden her niece.
+Dorothy tried to get her to move in with her and Oscar, but Edith refused, not wanting to burden her niece.
 It was at her own insistence, then, that she be admitted to a nursing home, and if she is sad because of it, she does not let on.
 In September of 1995, she left the apartment on Ohio Street, the place where she had been born and where she had lived for over eighty years.

 With incredible positivity and hopefulness, she is trying her best to adjust to her new home.
 She says she has always “taken things in stride” and gets a lot of comfort from prayer.
 Being in a nursing home is “not so bad” she says.
 “I already have a lot of friends.”